rranand/Beginner_10D_Challenge/Day 3/Question 2/question.md

-`#`You are given two numbers L and R. You need to find all number in [L, R] such that choosed number is divisible by its digit.
+###You are given two numbers L and R. You need to find all number in [L, R] such that choosed number is divisible by all its digit.

-#Note: If number has zero digit (like 102), you can ignore divisibility check for zero.
+`Note: If number has zero digit (like 102), you can ignore divisibility check for zero.`

 **Constraint:**<br />
 1 <= L < R <= 10^6